MiCurry/ModEM-Examples/CSEM/README.md

 $ ./Mod3DMT -I m0.rho dTest.dat 1e4 1e-6 mTrue.cov
 ```

+> **Note:** The inversion may take a siginificant amount of time to run
+> to get a RMS near 1.0.
+In my test it took about 130 iterations.

 ## Example 1 and 2

 This is a slightly bigger CSEM example, The model parameter fila "mTrue.rho" is